aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

-I can't say this solution is wrong, but every time I see something similar to this I start asking myself why are we repeating ourselves over and over again while writing loops.
+I can't say that this solution is wrong, but every time I see something similar to this I start asking myself why are we repeating ourselves over and over again while writing loops.
 It's clearly a boilerplate and it can be avoided by abstract over it.
 We should describe what we want our program to do, and not wasting time writing the same loops all the time and worry about loop index and temporary variables that will help us to finish our task.

-Let's review another solution probably written by developer who just heard about Stream API and how cool it is.
+Let's review another solution probably written by a developer who just heard about Stream API and how cool it is.

 ```java
 public List<TrainingSession> findSessionsByDay(final DayOfWeek day) {